 For other posts about this topic, check out:

-Frontline Employees: Advocate or Adversary for Your Brand
+Frontline Employees–Advocate or Adversary for your Brand?

-Dress Codes and the UBS Debacle
+Employee Dress Codes and Brand Image

 What Happens When Employee Dress Does Not Mirror Your Brand?